Moddable-OpenSource/moddable/examples/pins/audioout/http-stream/readme.md

 - `host` - the HTTP host to connect to stream from
 - `port` - the remote port to connect to
 - `path` - the path of the HTTP resource to stream
+- `request` - an optional object that can contain additional [HTTP request](../../../../documentation/network/network.md#http-request) options such as `method`, `headers`, `body` etc. These options will be passed directly to the HTTP client.
+If not specified, default options will be used.
 - `audio.out` - the audio output instance to play the audio on
 - `audio.stream` - the stream number of the audio output to use to play the audio.
 Defaults to `0`.
 - `waveHeaderBytes` - the number of bytes to buffer before parsing the WAV header.
 Defaults to `512` (only supported by `WavStream`)